-Family Financial Protection
+Family Asset Protection

-Family Planning Instruments
+Family Protection Instruments

-FLP Asset Protection
+FLP / FLLC Asset Protection

-Trusts are estate planning instruments that hold assets for the benefit of trust beneficiaries.
-Assets encumbered in a trust are not available to satisfy a judgment against a trust beneficiary.
-There are several types of trusts available for use in an asset protection strategy providing families with strong options to protect income, property and their home against lawsuits.
+Most trusts are estate planning instruments that hold assets for the benefit of trust beneficiaries.
+Asset protection trusts, on the other hand, form a barrier of separation between the assets and the one to created the trust.
+Thus, assets encumbered in a properly drafted asset protection trust are not available to satisfy a judgment against a settlor or trust beneficiary.
+There are several types of trusts available.
+Some trust use in strategies to protect assets, providing families with strong options to protect income, property and their homes against lawsuits.